DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aerostruct_uav_prop.md

 ./preProcessing.sh
 </pre>

-Then, use the code below to run the optimization usign 144 CPU cores:
+Then, use the code below to run the optimization using 144 CPU cores:

 <pre>
 mpirun -np 144 python runScript_AeroStruct.py 2>&1 | tee logOpt.txt